Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Subgroups of and their actions on the Bruhat-Tits tree

 Hence $A$ and $B$ commute if and only if $b(\lambda-\lambda^{-1})=c(\lambda-\lambda^{-1})=0$.
 Since $B$ is non-trivial, this occurs if and only if $b=c=0$, in which case $A$ and $B$ fix the same two boundary points of $T_q$.
 The result follows from \Cref{ordern}. \end{proof}

 \begin{prop} Let $G$ be a finite subgroup of $\pslk$ which fixes at least two vertices of $T_q$.
-If $K=\qp$, or $G$ contains no elements of order $p$, then either $G$ is cyclic or $G\cong D_2$. \end{prop} \begin{proof} By \Cref{ordern}, each element of $G$ fixes a bi-infinite ray, unless $K=\qp$ for $p \in \{2,3\}$ and $G$ contains an element of order $p$ which fixes two adjacent vertices (in which case, $G$ fixes precisely those two vertices).
+If $K=\qp$, or $G$ contains no elements of order $p$, then $G$ is either cyclic or isomorphic to the Klein four-group $D_2$. \end{prop} \begin{proof} By \Cref{ordern}, each element of $G$ fixes a bi-infinite ray, unless $K=\qp$ for $p \in \{2,3\}$ and $G$ contains an element of order $p$ which fixes two adjacent vertices (in which case, $G$ fixes precisely those two vertices).